 - Conduct energy audits

-- Technical support for campus HVAC systems and campus building automation systems
+- Improving efficiency of campus HVAC systems and campus building automation systems

 - Identify strategies for energy savings

-- Troubleshoot systems and equipment to ensure optimal operation
+- Troubleshoot systems and equipment to ensure efficient operation

 Energy Team Initiatives